An Overview of Clinical Trials

 Phase 3

-Phase 3 clinical trials are even larger than Phase 2 trials and can include thousands of patients; but again, this depends on how rare the disease is.
-Phase 3 trials usually last years.
-The goal of a Phase 3 trial is to gather more information about drug safety and efficacy.
-Because Phase 3 studies are larger, they are able to collect information on different populations of patients, for example, from larger geographical areas or different countries.
+Phase 3 clinical trials are even larger than Phase 2 trials and can include thousands of patients.
+Phase 3 trials usually last years and are conducted at multiple sites across a country or in multiple countries.
+The goal of a Phase 3 trial is to gather more information about drug safety and efficacy in a broad selection of the population.

 Phase 4

 After a drug is approved, safety and efficacy data for that drug are still collected by regulatory agencies.
-This is often referred to as Phase 4.
+This is sometimes referred to as Phase 4.
 This data is collected not only from patients who may have been enrolled in the previous Phase 1 through 3 trial but new patients as well.
 The goal is to obtain long-term safety and efficacy data.
-For example, long term safety for gene therapy drugs is collected anywhere from 5 to 15 years after the first, and often only, dose.
-The FDA can withdraw a drug’s market authorization if long term observations uncover safety concerns.
+The FDA can withdraw a drug’s market authorization if long-term observations uncover safety concerns.

 There is one more matter I want to discuss concerning clinical trials, and that concerns eligibility of clinical trial participants.
 The purpose of clinical trials is to demonstrate that a drug is safe and effective in a particular population at a particular point in time of their disease process.
 To obtain the cleanest and clearest data, it is important to decrease “noise” or variability in the collected data as much as possible.